Nure-A1am/myfirstapp/README.md

 ### Project Usages

 Just connect with your MySql server.
-You don't need to create any database or table those will be automatically create when you run this Application.
+You don't need to create any database or table, database and tables will be automatically created when you run this Application.

 #### application.properties
 ```